Skyhawkbotics/firstdocs/source/docs/programming/git.md

 | Organization          | A group of repositories all managed and owned by multiple people                  |

 ## Advantages of Git
-Using git, especially in the FIRST Tech Challenge has many advantages, such as:
+Using Git, especially in the FIRST Tech Challenge has many advantages, such as:

 - Allowing for quick and easy rollbacks if a mistake is made
 - Making it easier and safer for multiple people to work on a codebase